onyx-kid/3D-UNet-for-Brain-Tumor-Segmentation/Notebooks/README.md

 This folder contains the notebooks used for model training and sanity checks. <br>
-Since the model couldn't be trained iun one go because of compute requirements, it was trained in batches. <br>
+Since the model couldn't be trained in one go because of compute requirements, it was trained in batches. <br>
 The number present in the file name refer to each subsequent runs of training using the previous weights.